NexPlayer/iOS-SDK/advanced.md

 }
 ```

 The actual integer value that appears here is arbitrary and may be any 32-bit value.
-The method for assigning the
-internal ID may change in future versions.

 ### NXWMDRMDescrambler Protocol Reference

-The NXWMDRMDescrambler protocol must be adopted and implemented by objects that provide WM-DRM de-
+The NXWMDRMDescrambler protocol must be adopted and implemented by objects that provide WM-DRM descrambling services.
-scrambling services.

 Any object can adopt this protocol, but it is typically adopted by either the NXPlayerDelegate, or by a dedicated DRM descrambling object.

 An object that implements this protocol should be assigned to NXPlayer::WMDRMDescrambler.

 This protocol supports both payload-level and packet-level descrambling.
-The method DRMType (NXWMDRM-
-Descrambler-p) must return a value indicating the type of DRM that an objecting implementing this protocol will provide descrambling services for.
+The method DRMType (NXWMDRMDescrambler-p) must return a value indicating the type of DRM that an objecting implementing this protocol will provide descrambling services for.

-#### - (int) descrambleWMDRMForPlayer: (NXPlayer ∗ )playerinputBuffer:(unsigned char ∗ )pInputBuffer inputBufferSize:(unsigned int)uiInputBufferSizeoutputBuffer:(unsigned char ∗ )pOutputBuffer outputBufferSize:(unsigned int ∗ )puiOutputBufferSizeinitialVector:(unsigned char ∗ )pIVBuffer initialVectorSize:(unsigned int)dwIVBufferSize
+#### (int) descrambleWMDRMForPlayer: (NXPlayer ∗ )playerinputBuffer:(unsigned char ∗ )pInputBuffer inputBufferSize:(unsigned int)uiInputBufferSizeoutputBuffer:(unsigned char ∗ )pOutputBuffer outputBufferSize:(unsigned int ∗ )puiOutputBufferSizeinitialVector:(unsigned char ∗ )pIVBuffer initialVectorSize:(unsigned int)dwIVBufferSize

 Descrambles WM-DRM content.